Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/dedicated-servers.md

 Servers currently use **udp port 7777**.
 This can be changed if needed by supplying and modifying the `-port=7777` argument to your desired port.

+In some circumstances (such as hosting multiple servers in the same VM/Container) you may want to change the location of the Dedicated Server's `Saved` directory (`~/.config/Epic/Brickadia/` by default).
+This can be done using the `-UserDir=PathToSavedDir` argument.

 ## Dedicated Server Commands
 These commands can be used directly in the terminal where the dedicated server is running.